ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 Airspeed sensors can be either analog or digital.
 The analog sensors connect to an A/D converter input pin on the flight controller, while digital sensors connect to the flight controller's external I2C bus using the SDA and SCL external digital I/O pins.
 The type is set by the :ref:`ARSPD_TYPE<ARSPD_TYPE>` parameter.
 Analog sensors are type 2, and supported digital sensors by other numbers.
 If there is no sensor, be sure to set the :ref:`ARSPD_TYPE<ARSPD_TYPE>` to 0.
 ArduPilot calculates an sensor-less airspeed estimate that is used if no sensor is present or fails. :ref:`ARSPD_TYPE<ARSPD_TYPE>` must be set to zero in order to display this value if no sensor is present.

+.. warning:: Many airspeed sensors are sensitive to light.
+Unless you are certain that the particular sensor used is not light sensitive, in order to avoid measurement errors, the sensor should be shielded from light.

 Pixhawk Digital Airspeed Pin
 ============================